 - In the anime Megu-nee bites the Team Pet Taroumaru and turns them into a zombie.

 - A variant of this is used as a key plot point in Tokyo Ghoul.
 Kaneki starts out as an ordinary young man with the very typical attitude towards Ghouls, but by the conclusion of the first chapter/episode, he finds himself transformed into a Half-Human Hybrid.
 His Stages of Monster Grief and struggle to deal with his transformation into the very monster he feared is a driving force during the first half of the series.
 The finale reveals that Aogiri has plans to create more artificial hybrids like Kaneki, using kidnapped Ghoul Investigators as test subjects.
 In the sequel, Seidou Takizawa has become an Evil Counterpart to Kaneki, while Koutarou Amon seems to have been labeled as a failure.

 - A chapter of Venus Versus Virus deals with a girl coming to Lucia asking her to help her twin brother, who she thinks is being stalked by monsters.
 The Reveal comes when it turns out the girl herself has become a Virus.
 Her parents are ignoring her because only certain people can see Viruses and her brother, who can see her because he has acquired the "vision" to as he is her target, is afraid of her.
-Lucia has to end up killing the girl.
+Lucia ends up having to kill the girl.

 - Karn, a golem created to fight the Phyrexians.
 But his heart was a Phyrexian stone, normally used for insta-You Have Failed Me.
 This stone contained, like all artifacts of Phyrexian origin, the oil, which took hold on Mirrodin.
 Karn almost gave in to the Praetors' whispers.

 - The Innistrad Block has a fetish for these, and with good reason, as the story line has nearly all monstrosities coming from mankind.
 In particular, "church warrior becomes zombie" seems to be very popular.